-and Energy Efficiency To adapt to climate change by minimise energy usage and to efficie Will it and us energy energy Will it improve energy ency of new buildings? support the generation se of renewable gy? increase an admissions.
-Significant Positive The policy/proposal would significantly reduce energy consumption or increase the amount of renewable energy being used/generated.
-The policy/proposal would significantly encourage the use of clean, low carbon forms of energy.
-The policy/proposal would significantly reduce greenhouse gas emissions from North Warwickshire.
-Warwickshire's renewable energy resource, reducing • Will it use of carbon encourage the fclean, low on, energy efficient cologies?
-Positive The policy/proposal would reduce energy consumption or increase the amount of renewable energy being used/generated.
+to develop Will it increase carbon admissions.
+Will it encourage the use of clean, low carbon, energy efficient technologies?
+The policy/proposal would significantly reduce greenhouse gas emissions from North Warwickshire. resource, reducing dependency on non- renewable sources. + Positive The policy/proposal would reduce energy consumption or increase the amount of renewable energy being used/generated.
 The policy/proposal would encourage the use of clean, low carbon forms of energy.
 The policy/proposal would reduce greenhouse gas emissions from North Warwickshire.

 SA Objective Guide Questions Effect Description Illustrative Guidance 0 Neutral The policy/proposal would not have any effect on the achievement of the objective. - Negative The policy/proposal would result in developments that increase unsustainable energy use.
 The policy/proposal would increase greenhouse gas emissions from North Warwickshire.
 Significant Negative The policy/proposal would result developments that significantly increase unsustainable energy use.
 The policy/proposal would significantly increase greenhouse gas emissions from North Warwickshire. ~ No Relationship There is no clear relationship between the policy/proposal and the achievement of the objective or the relationship is negligible. ?
 Uncertain The policy/proposal has an uncertain relationship to the objective or the relationship is dependent on the way in which the aspect is managed.
 In addition, insufficient information may be available to enable an assessment to be made.
 14.Travel and Accessibility Will it utilise and enhance existing transport infrastructure? ++ Significant Positive The policy/proposal would significantly improve existing transport infrastructure and/or create new, high quality and sustainable infrastructure (i.e. cycle routes, bus routes etc).
-To improve travel choice and Will it help to develop a transport network that minimises the The policy/proposal would significantly reduce need for travel. accessibility, reduce the need for travel by impact on the environment?Will it potentially reduce The policy/proposal would create opportunities/incentives for the use of sustainable travel/transport of people/goods. car and shorten the length and duration of journeys. journeys undertaken by car by encouraging alternative modes of transport? + Positive The policy/proposal would improve existing transport infrastructure and/or create new, high quality and sustainable infrastructure (i.e. cycle routes, bus routes etc).
-Will it give rise to a significant not increase in private per The policy/proposal would reduce need for travel. net increase in private car journeys?
-The policy/proposal would encourage the use of sustainable travel/transport of people/goods.
-Will it have access to pedestrian & cycle routes for localised 0 Neutral The policy/proposal would not have any effect on the achievement of the objective. leisure opportunities? - Negative The policy/proposal would negatively affect existing transport infrastructure and/or encourage the use of the car.
+To improve travel Will it help to develop a transport network that minimises the The policy/proposal would significantly reduce need for travel. choice and accessibility, reduce the need for travel by impact on the environment?Will it potentially reduce The policy/proposal would create opportunities/incentives for the use of sustainable travel/transport of people/goods. car and shorten the length and duration of journeys. journeys undertaken by car by encouraging alternative modes of transport? + Positive The policy/proposal would improve existing transport infrastructure and/or create new, high quality and sustainable infrastructure (i.e. cycle routes, bus routes etc). ] Will it give rise to a significant The policy/proposal would reduce need for travel. net increase in private car journevs?
+The policy/proposal would encourage the use of sustainable travel/transport of people/goods. • Will it have access to pedestrian 0 Neutral The policy/proposal would not have any effect on the achievement of the objective. & cycle routes for localised leisure opportunities? - Negative The policy/proposal would negatively affect existing transport infrastructure and/or encourage the use of the car.
 The policy/proposal would increase the need to travel by less sustainable forms of transport, increasing road traffic and congestion.
 Significant Negative The policy/proposal would significantly negative affect existing transport infrastructure e.g. loss of public transport facilities.
 The policy/proposal would significantly increase the need to travel by less sustainable forms of transport. ~ No Relationship There is no clear relationship between the policy/proposal and the achievement of the objective or the relationship is negligible. ?
 Uncertain The policy/proposal has an uncertain relationship to the objective or the relationship is dependent on the way in which the aspect is managed.
 In addition, insufficient information may be available to enable an assessment to be made.
 15.Employment To create high quality Will it provide employment opportunities for local people? ++ Significant Positive The policy/proposal would significantly encourage investment in businesses, people and infrastructure which would lead to a more diversified economy, maximising viability of the